-Taking a heavy dinner, especially a meal comprising fatty foods will cause bloating and heartburn adversely affecting your sleep.
-The bottomline: eat a light meal that is rich in carbohydrates 3 hours before bedtime.
+A heavy dinner, especially a one made up of fatty foods, will cause bloating and heartburn adversely affecting your sleep.
+Instead, opt for lighter meals rich in carbohydrates and eat at least three hours before bedtime.

 Sleep problems can affect that way you function all day and even affect your mental health if the problems are persistent.
 The good news is, you can enjoy a healthy sleep by making some lifestyle changes.

-For some, a healthy sleep comes just after making a lifestyle change.
-And for others with insomnia, it takes time, patience, and may be some professional help.
-But in the end, making lifestyle changes is the key to healthy sleep.
+For some, healthy sleep comes after making a lifestyle change.
+For others, such as those with insomnia, it takes time, patience, and may be some professional help.
+But the result of having good sleep is well worth the wait.